FrankOgiamien/LottoEngine/README.md

 # LottoEngine
-# Generate lotto numbers for 649 / BC49
+# Python script that generates lotto numbers for 649 / BC49
 # Rules in place to ignore unrealistic number sets
+# Future enhancements:
-# Future enhancement to allow for 7 number games such as LottoMax
+#    - to allow for 7 number games such as LottoMax
+#    - check against historical draws to summarize previous win stats